vbauer/jackdaw/README.md

 }
 ```

+By default, all generated functions are null-safe.
+Use `nullable` parameter to generate not null-safe functions.

 ### @JMessage
 The **@JMessage** annotation does not generate any additional code, instead of this it prints information in logs during project compiling.